hyperledger-archives/iroha/docs/source/install.rst

 Development environment
 ^^^^^^^^^^^^^^^^^^^^^^^

-In order to contribute to the codebase of Hyperledger Iroha, one should meet following requirements:
+In order to contribute to the codebase of Hyperledger Iroha, one should meet the following requirements:

 :Operating system: Linux or macOS
 :Compiler: GCC5.4+ or clang